 For information on how to apply for your first passport or renew an existing one, please visit the overseas passport section of this website.
 Please note the High Commission no longer handles passport applications.

 How to report a lost or stolen passport

 We may be able to provide an emergency travel document if you can’t get a new or replacement passport in time to travel.
-If you are due to travel in the next 24 hours, you should contact your nearest High Commission as soon as possible.
+If you are due to travel in the next 24 hours, you should contact the High Commission as soon as possible.

-For all other applications, please check what you must bring with you and then make an appointment at your nearest High Commission using the links below.
+For all other applications, please check what you must bring with you and then make an appointment at the High Commission using the links below.

-Please call your nearest High Commission for advice before making an appointment if:
+Please call the High Commission for advice before making an appointment if:

 you have never applied for a British passport before

 your most recent passport expired more than ten years ago

 you are applying on behalf of a child

 An emergency travel document does not guarantee entry to every country.
 Read what an emergency travel document does.